rohanshukla9/php-array-helpers/README.md

 echo array_get($user, 'topics.1.title'); # N+1 query memes
 ```

+## TODO

+Array First
+Array Last
+Array Has
+Array Where
+Array Only
+Array Forget

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.